freeCodeCamp/freeCodeCamp/guide/english/nodejs/express/index.md

 The last that gets executed in an Express server is the `app.listen()` function which starts our server.

-We will now start disussing sections that we haven't previously discussed about.
+We will now start discussing sections that we haven't previously discussed about.

 ## Routing